 By Alan Cummings

-Alan Cummings was an active duty naval officer for ten years in the surface warfare and intelligence communities.
+Alan Cummings was an active duty Naval officer for ten years, including as an NGLO with 10th Marine Regiment and Battalion Landing Team 3/8.
 He continues to serve in the Navy Reserve.
+He is indebted to the Marines of his SFCP—Nick Ingmire, Mark Olsen, R.T.
+Fullam, and Richard Barcena—for all they taught him.
 The views expressed here are solely his and do not reflect the official positions of any organization with which he is affiliated.